patterncoder/greatvines-coding-challenge/readme.md

 This will trigger the OAuth2 workflow and upon successful authentication will return the user to the index.html page.

 In the background the app pulls the access token from the url hash and puts it into local storage.
+Which is then used for all the future requests.

+## Usage

+The app will load the contacts from the account at first page load.
+The text boxes at the bottom of the screen will accept any text and there is no validation so probably best to enter valid data here!

+## NOTES

+It appears that you log into the salesforce org on your machine for the app to work.
+If not logged in the call the login.salesforce.com times out.